hzi-bifo/mdasim/README.md

 To run mdasim, type `mdasim [options]`.
 For options, see below.
 ```
+	-l,--log      =file name for a log file of all single nucleotide errors that happen during amplification
+	-m,--mutationrate      =chance of a nucleotide substitution
 	-V,--version      prints the version
 	-h,--help      shows this help
 	-v,--verbose      extended verbose for debug mode